Matt Canada

 Matthew Canada (born January 19, 1972) is an American football coach who most recently served as the offensive coordinator for the Pittsburgh Steelers of the National Football League (NFL).
 He previously was the offensive coordinator and quarterbacks coach for Maryland, LSU, Pittsburgh, NC State, Wisconsin, Northern Illinois, Butler, and Indiana.

 Early life and education

 Canada attended New Palestine High School in New Palestine, Indiana.
 He spent two years as the starting quarterback, throwing for 1,736 yards while leading his team to a 20–3 record.
 Canada then attended Indiana University Bloomington where he became a student assistant for the football program during his sophomore year.

 Coaching career

 Early career

 Canada's coaching career includes early stints at Indiana, Butler, Northern Illinois and Wisconsin.
-In 2011, Canada served an integral role in leading Northern Illinois to the MAC championship, and he served an integral role in leading Wisconsin to the 2012 Big Ten Championship Game.
+In 2011, Canada served an integral role in leading Northern Illinois to the MAC championship, and in 2012, he helped lead Wisconsin to the 2012 Big Ten Championship Game.